hitesh70738/Final_project_crud_app/README.md

 ![Home-Page](https://imgur.com/W4XYwbG.jpeg)

 # Further Improvements

-There are a few number of improvements that i would like to implement:
+Overall, the application hit all the MVP requirements.
+However, there are a few number of improvements that I would like to implement:

 * Use CSS to make the application look more asthetically pleasing.
 * Add images of the players that are being added to the team.
 * Try an implemeent a delete function for removing players.
 * Make the application so that it prevents the user from selecting 2 players from the same club.
+* Have a extra column on the risk assessment to show that the checks have been revisted and given the green-light.

 # Authors
 Hitesh Patel